Lifestyle | Food Features

 • Soy protein concentrate

 • Sugar Alcohols – Maltitol, Mannitol, Sorbitol, Xylitol.
-Erythritol is in many lab tested and certified low FODMAP products and is not as much of an issue.
+Erythritol is in many lab tested and certified low FODMAP products, and is considered to not be as much of a digestive issue.

 • Whey